-To get a sense of who is truly in control of Bank of America Corporation (NYSE:BAC), it is important to understand the ownership structure of the business.
-With 57% stake, institutions possess the maximum shares in the company.
-In other words, the group stands to gain the most (or lose the most) from their investment into the company.
+To get a sense of who is truly in control of B&G Foods, Inc. (NYSE:BGS), it is important to understand the ownership structure of the business.
+And the group that holds the biggest piece of the pie are institutions with 67% ownership.
+That is, the group stands to benefit the most if the stock rises (or lose the most if there is a downturn).

-What Does The Institutional Ownership Tell Us About Bank of America?
+What Does The Institutional Ownership Tell Us About B&G Foods?

 Institutional investors commonly compare their own returns to the returns of a commonly followed index.
 So they generally do consider buying larger companies that are included in the relevant benchmark index.

-As you can see, institutional investors have a fair amount of stake in Bank of America.
+We can see that B&G Foods does have institutional investors; and they hold a good portion of the company's stock.
 This implies the analysts working for those institutions have looked at the stock and they like it.
 But just like anyone else, they could be wrong.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
-So it is worth checking the past earnings trajectory of Bank of America, (below).
+So it is worth checking the past earnings trajectory of B&G Foods, (below).
 Of course, keep in mind that there are other factors to consider, too.

 General Public Ownership

-The general public-- including retail investors -- own 30% stake in the company, and hence can't easily be ignored.
+The general public, who are usually individual investors, hold a 31% stake in B&G Foods.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.

 If you would prefer discover what analysts are predicting in terms of future growth, do not miss this free report on analyst forecasts.